Check here for office closure dates, that could affect the day that you apply.

 Photo I.D. and Social Security number (we DO NOT need the Social Security Card).
 If the applicant does not have a Social Security number the space will be marked with “none”.

-A printed document proving where each of you have physically lived for the 30 days prior to the application, for example: a driver’s license if it has the current address on it, a lease, utility bill or bank statement.
+A document showing your current physical address.
+For example: a driver’s license if it contains your current address, lease, utility bill or bank statement.
 You must also know whether you live in a city, village or township and the county where you reside.

-A certified copy of a birth certificate issued by the state or county where you were born.
-Birth certificate must be legible, not tattered and torn.
+A certified copy of your birth record issued by the state or county where you were born.
+Birth record must be legible, not tattered and torn.
 The hospital birth certificate is not acceptable.
-Photocopies of birth certificates are NOT acceptable.
+An electronic scan of the certified birth records is acceptable, photocopies of the birth record are NOT acceptable.

-**If, and only if, you were born outside of the United States, you MAY substitute a passport, green card or naturalization papers, but a birth certificate is always preferable.**
+**If, and only if, your birth records are unobtainable, you MAY substitute a passport, license or identification card that meets the REAL ID requirements, permanent resident card, or naturalization papers, but a birth certificate is always preferred when obtainable.**

 You must know how to correctly spell both of your parents full names – including mother’s FULL maiden name.